-Automotive engineers don’t turn quite as many wrenches as manufactures and technicians, but their job in the industry is invaluable.
+Automotive engineers don’t turn quite as many wrenches as manufacturers and technicians, but their job in the industry is invaluable.
 Equipped with a strong knowledge of aerodynamics and design, engineers are responsible for improving performance for both cars and specific parts.
-When it comes to increasing fuel-efficiency and passenger safety, engineers are the people to call.
+When it comes to increased fuel-efficiency and passenger safety, engineers are the people to call.

 - Most automotive engineers, depending on the company they work for, have been known to make over $80k a year.